 The government approval process normally includes the prospective owner submitting fingerprints, photographs and having the blessing of the top law enforcement officer in their immediate area, plus passing an FBI background check, paying a $200 stamp tax and waiting up to a year or more after paying for the item to have the purchase sanctioned.
 This is the case with suppressors, even though they aren’t actually firearms.

 Theoretically, these restrictions were needed to keep “bad guys” from using suppressors to stealthily commit crimes, including murders and assassinations.
 A bill currently working its way through Congress—the Hearing Protection Act (HPA)—would remove suppressors from the NFA restricted list.
-But while we wait to hear more progress on that, there have been some recent improvements in the suppressor-buying process that reduce or even eliminate some of the bull involved.
+But while we wait to hear more progress on that, there have been some recent improvements in the suppressor-buying process.
+These improvements reduce or even eliminate some of the bull involved.

 The alternative to buying a suppressor as an individual is to keep your suppressor(s) in an NFA Gun Trust.
 Doing this eliminates the fingerprint, photograph and background check requirements, as the trust that owns the suppressor is a legal entity, not an actual human.
 It also provides a means to allow selected persons named as officers of the trust to use the firearm suppressor without the owner of the trust being present, and to name a beneficiary to inherit the trust—and the suppressor(s) owned within it.